sensu/sensu-docs/content/sensu-core/2.0/guides/send-slack-alerts.md

 ## Why use a handler?

-Handlers can be used for sending email alert, creating or resolving an incident (e.g., in PagerDuty, ServiceNow, etc), or storing metrics in a time-series database (e.g., Graphite).
+Handlers can be used for sending an email alert, creating or resolving an incident (in PagerDuty, for example), or storing metrics in a time-series database (InfluxDB, for example).

 ## Using a handler to send alerts to Slack